 - They enjoy the convenience.
-They can set it up once and not have to worry about it for a long time.
+They can set it up once through a credit card or by preauthorization with their bank and not have to worry about it for a long time.

 The benefits of recurring donations far outweigh any challenges, but there are a few cautions to keep in mind.